hwdsl2/openvpn-install/README.md

 ```

 You can customize the following options: VPN server's DNS name, protocol (TCP/UDP) and port, DNS server for VPN clients and name of the first client.

+For servers with an external firewall, open your selected TCP or UDP port for the VPN.

 <details>
 <summary>